sunrize225/picoCrystal/README.md

 # picoCrystal
 single header C library for using LCD displays with Pi Pico

-- 4 bit mode working
-- 8 bit mode in progress
+- 4 bit mode & 8 bit mode tested on 1602a display

 ## How to use this library